The core Editor ships with a bunch of built-in commands that provide common behaviors for rich text editors.

 removeTextByPath(path: List, offset: Number, length: Number) => Editor

-characters of text starting at an offset
+Remove length characters of text starting at an offset in a Node by its key or path.

 setMarkByKey(key: String, offset: Number, length: Number, properties: Object, newProperties: Object) => Editor